Native Program

 attributes: [ sol:writable, sol:init_if_needed]

 The CIDL is composed of a few top-level objects.
-In the counter CIDL we can see the info, types, and methods objects.
+In the counter CIDL we can see the info

-• In the info object we can define the program metadata i.e. name, version, description, license, and more.
-Check the info section to learn more
+object we can define the program metadata i.e. name, version, description, license, and more.
+Check the info section to learn more - In the

-• In the types object we can define our program's custom types.
-Check the custom types section to learn more
+object we can define our program's custom types.
+Check the custom types section to learn more - In the

 2. Generate code